GasStationTV/gstv-invenco-integration/gstv-initiated-messages/playlist/playlist.md

   "additionalInformation": "Segment ID is Missing"
 ```

-If segment date is missing.
+If schedule date is missing.

 ```javascript
   "additionalInformation": "Segment Date is Missing"